 Under our restricted share plan, employees may elect to have us withhold common shares to satisfy minimum statutory federal, state and local tax withholding obligations arising on the vesting of restricted stock awards and exercise of options.
 When we withhold these shares, we are required to remit to the appropriate taxing authorities the market price of the shares withheld, which could be deemed a purchase of the common shares by us on the date of withholding.

-During the quarter ended March 31, 2010, there were no withholdings of common shares to satisfy these tax withholding obligations.
+During the quarter ended June 30, 2010, we withheld common shares to satisfy these tax withholding obligations as follows: